-5. the ease with which residents participate in the Association's activities, including the time and place of meetings, the effectiveness of notice procedures, the procedures governing participation at the meetings, and the inclusiveness of the procedure for nominating and electing Board Members and/or officers.
+5. the ease with which Residents participate in the Association's activities, including the time and place of meetings, the effectiveness of notice procedures, the procedures governing participation at the meetings, and the inclusiveness of the procedure for nominating and electing Board Members and/or officers.

-6. the extent of engagement of the Association in activities that provide representation for residents in matters affecting their rights, status, duties, or other common interests and in activities that seek and maintain a courteous working relationship with the LHA.
+6. the extent of engagement of the Association in activities that provide representation for Residents in matters affecting their rights, status, duties, or other common interests and in activities that seek and maintain a courteous working relationship with the LHA.

-7. the LTO's demonstrated ability to represent the interest of all of the residents in the LTO.
+7. the LTO's demonstrated ability to represent the interest of all of the Residents in the LTO.

 The LHA shall promptly mail its written decision which may recognize one of the Associations as LTO for a term of five years and which shall deny recognition of the other(s) with an explanation of its reasons, to each of the competing Associations at the addresses provided by them.
-The LHA decision shall inform any Resident Association denied recognition that it may seek DHCD review pursuant to section 760 CMR 6.09(2)(h).
+The LHA decision shall inform any Resident Association denied recognition that it may seek EOHLC review pursuant to section 760 CMR 6.09(2)(h).

 (f) Recognition of an LTO after Expiration of Term.
 The recognition of an LTO by an LHA shall automatically expire five years from the date of the written decision of the LHA that informed the Association of its recognition as LTO.
 In addition to posting the dates of an LTO's term of recognition on its website and in its offices, the LHA shall notify an LTO in writing that its term is expiring at least 90 days before the expiration date.
 No sooner than 90 days before the end of an LTO's term, any Resident Association, including the Association that was the formerly recognized LTO, may submit a written request to the LHA for recognition in accordance with 760 CMR 6.09(2).
 The LHA shall not recognize the current LTO for another term unless it has demonstrated its current compliance with the requirements of 760 CMR 6.09(2)(a)1. through 11. and until after its term has expired.
 If there are competing Association(s), then the LHA shall select an Association for recognition from among them using the criteria found in 760 CMR 6.09(2)(e).
-An Association refused recognition by the LHA shall be promptly notified in writing of the reasons therefore, and informed of its right to DHCD review pursuant to 760 CMR 6.09(2)(h).
+An Association refused recognition by the LHA shall be promptly notified in writing of the reasons therefor and informed of its right to EOHLC review pursuant to 760 CMR 6.09(2)(h).

 (g) Revocation of Recognition.
-Once an LTO has been recognized by an LHA, only the Department may revoke such recognition.
-An LHA may request that the Department revoke recognition of an LTO:
+Once an LTO has been recognized by an LHA, only EOHLC may revoke such recognition.
+An LHA may request that EOHLC revoke recognition of an LTO:

 1. in the event of the LTO's material failure to follow the requirements of 760 CMR 6.09(2)(a)1. through 11.;

-2. in the event of the LTO's material failure to follow the provisions of applicable law, including regulations of the Department;
+2. in the event of the LTO's material failure to follow the provisions of applicable law, including regulations of EOHLC;

 3. in the event of the LTO's substantial misuse of funds, space or supplies provided by the LHA; or